d1024choi/pathgan_pytorch/README.md

-# Official implementation codes for the paper "PathGAN: Local Path Planning with Generative Adversarial Networks".
+# Official implementation codes for the paper "PathGAN: Local Path Planning with Generative Adversarial Networks"

 The paper was submitted to CVPR 2021 and is now under review.